 As a student, Susannah conducted a research project investigating the potential for bioremediation of a wetland site contaminated by hydrocarbon pollution.
 She also contributed to a study of urban agro-biodiversity in San Francisco Bay Area community gardens and the connection between food security and food traditions in the surrounding areas.
 She hopes to continue developing her passion for environmental justice by becoming more involved in the local issues facing her community.

-Zoe Loftus-Farren reports on all things environment, including the intersection between the environment and equity.
-In addition to the Journal, her work has appeared in a variety of other publications, including Civil Eats, Salon.com, Alternet, and Truthout.
+Zoe Loftus-Farren (she/her) reports on all things environment, including the intersection between the environment and equity.
+In addition to her role as managing editor at Earth Island Journal, her work has appeared in a variety of other publications, including Civil Eats, Salon.com, Alternet, and Truthout.
 Zoe also holds a law degree from Berkeley Law, where she studied environmental law and policy, and an undergraduate degree from UCLA.

-Sumona Majumdar is the chief executive officer of Earth Island Institute.
-Prior to this role, Sumona served as the organization’s general counsel for more than five years.
-During that time, she led groundbreaking lawsuits against plastic producers, corporate greenwashing, and regulatory agencies.
-At Earth Island, she has handled internal legal, policy, and governance matters.
-Majumdar is a sought-after speaker on environmental litigation and using legal strategy to protect human health, the environment, and natural resources.
-Before joining Earth Island, she spent seven years enforcing federal environmental laws as a trial attorney with the U.S. Department of Justice.
+Sumona Majumdar (she/her) is the chief executive officer of Earth Island Institute, and she brings a deep commitment to fostering a more just and sustainable planet where all beings can thrive.
+Prior to this role, she served as the organization’s general counsel and led groundbreaking lawsuits against plastic producers and corporate greenwashing.
+Sumona is also the mother of two young children, who are an endless source of joy and also fuel her dedication to this work.
+Sumona’s favorite form of transportation is a bicycle; she finds mental clarity by running through Oakland, California, and hiking on trails; and she is always trying to find more time in her schedule to enjoy live music and other performances.
+Before joining Earth Island, Sumona spent seven years enforcing federal environmental laws with the U.S. Department of Justice.
 Sumona holds a J.D. from Georgetown University Law Center, obtained a B.S. from the School of Natural Resources and Environment at the University of Michigan, and served as an Environment Sector Peace Corps volunteer in Morocco.

 Alfonso Martinez-Torres moved to the San Francisco East Bay from “La Gran Tenochtitlan” (Mexico City).
 He graduated from the Accounting and Business Administration Department at the National Autonomous University of Mexico (UNAM) and holds a Licentiate in Accounting degree (Licenciado en Contaduria).